apigee/grass/README.md

 -------------------------------------------
 Prerequisites:
 You need to have access to deployed Apigee Edge Services with organization details.
 If you don’t have this – please sign-up at [Apigee Edge](http://enterprise.apigee.com) now.
-[Maven](http://maven.apache.org) is used for managing the dependencies and build automation.
+[Maven](http://maven.apache.org) is used for managing the dependencies and for build automation.
 Get it installed beforehand.

     Git clone “grass” repo.
     Goto /grass/src/gateway/setup-identity.